why do the sculptures cost so much?

 This is a very valid question that I’m always happy to answer.
 Chances are, you might not be aware of all the “hidden costs” of an item you buy.
-I’d like to shed some light on all the hats I wear to manage this small business as one person and although I often feel like I have no idea what I’m doing... turns out I’m doing quite a lot.
+I’d like to shed some light on all the hats I wear to manage Taraminart - both as an artist and also as businesswoman.

-The time and supplies I put into making a figurine are only a part of what you’re paying for when you buy something from me.
+The time and supplies I put into making a sculpture are only a part of what you’re paying for when you buy something from me.
+There’s a lot of invisible work that goes into “making it” as an artist.

 Just like any other person in the world, I want to be paid for the time and effort I put in while at work.

-I’m aware that my figurines are not in everyone’s budget which is part of the reason I share them on instagram for all to enjoy without having to spend any money.
+I’m aware that my sculptures are not in everyone’s budget which is part of the reason I share them on instagram for all to enjoy without having to spend any money.

 It’s hard to categorize everything I do since many jobs overlap, but I’ll do my best to explain why my work is priced the way it is.